veyrich/google-batch-in-colab/README.md

 # google-batch-in-colab
-Using Google Batch from Colab Enterprise
+Using Google Batch from Colab Enterprise or Vertex Workbench